attenzione/android-ColorPickerPreference/README.rst

         alphaSlider="true"                              <!-- enable alpha slider via XML -->
     />

-To enable Alpha Slider in your code use function:
+To enable Alpha Slider in your code, use this function:
 ::
     setAlphaSliderEnabled(boolean enable)

 Screens
 =======